guettli/bad-naming-examples/README.md

 # Feedback

 I love feedback and I love to hear from you.
 Just create an issue and tell me what's on your mind.

-Its name can be misleading due to its generality.
-Searching for "kind foo" might not yield the desired results.

-Furthermore, in the context of Kubernetes, the yaml manifests contain entries like "Kind: Pod", which is an entirely different concept.

-Grrr.